Home | The Doorway | Noticing Shop

 You are not alone.

-You don't have to be ready or certain.
-If there is even a quiet part of you that hopes for something different, you are welcome here.
+If there is even a small part of you seeking clarity, you are welcome here.

-I listen.
+I sit with you and listen.

 I ask gentle, honest questions.

-you reach out, please include the days you are generally available and
+When you reach out, please include the days you are generally available, a time range that feels possible for you, and your time zone.

 I am not a therapist.